 The National Association for Sport and Physical Education (NASPE) has provided leadership to the field of physical education for more than 100 years.
-A central aspect of this leadership is the development of standards and guidelines for quality physical education programs.
-This document, Appropriate Instructional Practice Guidelines for Middle School Physical Education, is in its third edition.
-Since the first edition was published in 1995, this document has been reviewed by hundreds of physical educators.
-Thousands more have used it to ensure that they are implementing programs that are both developmentally and instructionally appropriate for students.
+A central aspect of this leadership is the development of standards and guidelines for high-quality physical education programs.
+This document, Appropriate Instructional Practice Guidelines for High School Physical Education, is in its third edition.
+Since the first edition was published in 1998, this document has been reviewed by hundreds of physical educators.
+Thousands of additional physical education teachers have used the document to ensure that they're implementing programs that are both developmentally and instructionally appropriate for students.

-This document represents expert consensus about important appropriate and inappropriate practices observed frequently in middle school physical education.
-It is beyond this document's scope, however, to describe all of the appropriate and exemplary practices that might occur in a high-quality middle school physical education program.
+This document represents expert consensus about appropriate and inappropriate practices observed frequently in high school physical education.
+It is beyond its scope, however, to describe all of the appropriate and exemplary practices that might occur in a high-quality program of high school physical education.

-Related documents that NASPE has published include Opportunity to Learn Standards for Middle School Physical Education and What Constitutes a Highly Qualified Physical Education Teacher?
-The NASPE Stars Program, designed to identify and recognize excellence in K-12 physical education, also identifies and describes many of the practices and characteristics of high-quality middle school physical education programs.
+Related documents that NASPE has published include Opportunity to Learn Standards for High School Physical Education and What Constitutes a Highly Qualified Physical Education Teacher.
+The NASPE Stars Program, designed to identify and recognize excellence in K-12 physical education, also identifies and describes many of the practices and characteristics of quality high school physical education programs.